 4. Protection and Action to be Taken

-Where the concerns about abuse linked to witchcraft and spirit possession for the welfare and safety of the child or young person are such that a referral to the Children's Services Trust should be made and the Referrals Procedure must be followed.
+Where the concerns about abuse linked to witchcraft and spirit possession for the welfare and safety of the child or young person are such that a referral to the Children's Services Trust should be made and the Contacts and Referrals Procedure must be followed.
 The same applies where the concerns relate to beliefs about the use of medical interventions or health treatment.

 An assessment should aim to fully understand the background and context to the beliefs in order to establish the facts i.e. what is happening to the child.
 Independent advisors should be considered to act as advisors where possible.